Flood Insurance Q&A: Do you really have it?

 What if I have to Evacuate During a Flood?

-Most home, condo, and tenant insurance policies include coverage for additional living expenses, which pays for out-of-pocket expenses for things like food and accommodation when you leave home because of an event insured by your policy.
+Most home, condo, and tenant insurance policies include coverage for additional living expenses, which pays for out-of-pocket expenses like food and accommodations.
+See our blog on ‘How to Use Additional Living Expenses’ for more information.
 If you’ve purchased overland water coverage, you may be able to claim your additional living expenses when your local government orders an evacuation due to flooding or if you need to stay away from your home during the repair process after a flood.

 What kind of Optional Add-ons are Available?